Mixed Breeds

 The Golden Saint mixes the Golden Retriever and Saint Bernard.

-Golden Saints typically love everyone, which is common of most Golden mixes.
+Golden Saints typically love everyone, which is common in most Golden mixes.
 They can also have separation anxiety if not properly trained from a young age.
 Golden Saints will do well in all family types.
 They are particularly good with families with kids.
-If your kids are younger, you’ll want to be cautious as the Golden Saint has energy, and can be known to knock kids over unintentionally during playtime.
+If your kids are younger, you’ll want to be cautious, as the Golden Saint has energy and can be known to knock kids over unintentionally during playtime.

 Saint Berhusky laying down